CV / Biography

 Julius Weitzdörfer is the 2014 Charles & Katharine Darwin Research Fellow and Director of Studies in law at Darwin College, and an affiliated lecturer teaching EU Environmental and Sustainable Development Law.
 In 2016 he joined the Centre for the Study of Existential Risk (CSER) as a Research Associate, where he works on the project "Managing Extreme Technological Risk" under the direction of Dr Robert Doubleday and Prof Lord Martin Rees.
 He is a member of the CSaP Policy Fellows Network, the Energy @ Cambridge strategic research initiative and the Interdisciplinary Centre for East Asian Studies in Frankfurt.
 His work is funded by the Templeton World Charity Foundation.

 Julius studied journalism and Japanese in Leipzig and Tokyo (Waseda University).
 He then read law in Hamburg (Bucerius Law School, Max-Planck-Insitute), Shanghai (Fudan University), Kyoto (Kyoto University) and Cambridge.
-He worked as an editor and co-host on educational television in Japan (NHK 3) and as an editorial assistant for the Journal of Japanese Law.
+He worked as an editor and co-host on educational television in Japan (NHK 3) and as an editorial assistant for eleven issues of the Journal of Japanese Law.
 Julius provides expert legal opinion to international media, his research was relied on by Greenpeace International in its official report on the Fukushima accident, and recently in the European Commission's case on state aids for the Hinkley Point C nuclear power plant.
-It received coverage in Japan Focus (Japan), The Conversation (English and French), Der Standard (Austria), Asienspiegel (Switzerland), Nuclear Intelligence Weekly (England), Forschung und Lehre, Wissenschaft und Forschung Japan and Deutschlandradio Wissen (Germany).
-For an outreach video, please see this discussion on Fukushima at the Nippon Connection Japanese Film Festival; for a lecture video, see this presentation on the law and economics of the Fukushima liability case.
+It received coverage in Wired (UK), Japan Focus (Japan), The Conversation (English and French), Der Standard (Austria), Asienspiegel (Switzerland), Nuclear Intelligence Weekly (England), Forschung und Lehre, Wissenschaft und Forschung Japan and Deutschlandradio Wissen (Germany).
+For an outreach video, please see this discussion on Fukushima at the Nippon Connection Film Festival; for a lecture video, see this presentation on the law and economics of the Fukushima liability case.